DataONEorg/Education/_lessons/lessons/08_citation/index.md

 ## Benefits of Data Citation

 ### Short term
-.two-third[* Facilitates discovery of relationships between data and publications, making it easier to validate and build upon previous work
+.one-half[* Facilitates discovery of relationships between data and publications, making it easier to validate and build upon previous work
 * Ensures that proper credit can be given when others use your work
 * Facilitates impact assessments of datasets based on number of publications that cite them
 * Helps researchers re-using data to find other ways the data has been used.]